aashif000/LLM-Dashboard.github-io/README.md

 # LLM Dashboard
 Try Now: https://aashif000.github.io/LLM-Dashboard.github.io/
+#
-This is the LLM Dashboard project for Revving.AI.
+This is a Dashboard project.
 It is built with TypeScript, React, and Jest for testing.
 The project provides an interface for interacting with large language models (LLMs).

 ## Prerequisites